pfalkingham/XROMM_BlenderTools/README.md

 -- vAvg: Calculates average position of a selection of verticies and puts a locator there (related to the above)

 -- exp: Export data.
-Complex, and native albeit cumbersome methods exist natively in blender, or can be scripted later.
+Complex, and native albeit cumbersome methods exist in blender, or can be scripted later.

 ## Low Priority because I don't use them, but useful to others.